timtaylor3/ELK-Stack/README.md

 + Utilize SSL to connect Filebeat with Logstash                   -- Complete
 + X-Pack installation                                             -- Complete
 + Make Kibana work again                                          -- WIP
-+ Connect logstash to elasticsearch using encryption              -- Configured not tested
++ Connect logstash to elasticsearch using encryption              -- WIP

 ## Issues:
-+ After X-Pack installation and configuration, kibana is running, but not responding/listening.
++ After X-Pack installation and configuration
-  + Looks like an SSL/TLS issue.
+  + kibana is running, but not responding/listening.
-  + Also logstash can not connect to elasticsearch
+  + Logstash cannot connect to elasticsearch

 ## Why CentOS?